-This month sees the world’s largest arts festival descend upon the Scottish capital once again.
-The 72nd Edinburgh Fringe Festival lasts from the 2nd-26th August and will play host to over 3500 shows at over 300 venues, the majority of them comedy.
+This month should have seen the world’s largest arts festival descend upon the Scottish capital once again.
+The pandemic, however, has forced the cancellation of the 73rd Edinburgh Fringe Festival.
+The Fringe usually lasts for most of August and plays host to over 3500 shows at over 300 venues, the majority of them comedy.

 We spoke to former stand-up comedian Andrew Whyatt-Sames about how performing prepared him for the business world.
 As a Principal Consultant he specialises in the human side of change, leadership, and high-performing teams and has worked extensively with IMI.